-After the meeting, some additional information was added to the plan based on discussion at the meeting, and the plan was posted on the Davison County website.
-After a short review period, the plan was submitted to the South Dakota Office of Emergency Management.
+After the meeting, some additional information was added to the plan based on discussion at the meeting, and the plan was made available for public review on the Davison County website.
+After a short comment period, the plan was submitted to the South Dakota Office of Emergency Management.